OrReuben/MiddleProject/README.md

 ## What next <a name="next"></a>

--Connect the client side with the server.
+-Creating a server and connecting to the client

 -Creating an administrator and client login

 -Connecting the calendar with Google calendar.

 -Creating a guest list and sending a reminder before the event.

--Creating a clearing system.